GeorgeTsiftsis/GeorgeTsiftsis/README.md

 🚶🏻 Web Developer 💻  Greek 🌊

-🔭 I’m currently working on making a website for a university lab of Mollecular Biology using NextJs 12 Tailwind and firebase!
+🔭 I’m currently working on the development of a fitness mobile app!

-🌱 I’m currently learning Vue and Typescript
+🌱 I’m currently learning Node Js and GraphQL

-🤝 I’m currently seeking a Junior Web Dev Role
+🤝 I’m currently seeking a Front-End  Role

 🧑‍💻 All of my projects are available at https://gtsif.com 📫 Shot me an e-mail gtsiff@gmail.com